Introduction to Infertility Counseling Services

 Counseling can be helpful for new patients

-Counseling can be a helpful step in preparing for fertility treatment and can provide foundational infertility support through Atlanta Center for Reprodcutive Medicine.
+Counseling can be a helpful step in preparing for fertility treatment and can provide foundational infertility support.
 Many couples coming to our program have never seen an infertility counselor before.
 Infertility counselors, along with the rest of your medical team, have expertise in assisting couples with what to expect during and after treatment.

 Counseling can help patients emotionally replenish before beginning treatment.
 A counseling session helps patients identify the best sources of emotional and social support available during treatment.
 We know that positive support does make a difference for patients in infertility treatment.